 I should clarify that last statement.
 I could edit my profile and anything else that was a hyperlink-enabled edit (such as updating my areas of expertise in the Ask Me About Web Part), but there was no Ribbon and no Edit button anywhere.
 In other words, there was no ability to edit a page, which meant, among other things, I couldn’t even add a Web Part to my My Site (or, for that matter, configure one of the “stock” Web Parts within the My Site).

 After an unsuccessful round of everyone’s favorite game show, Googling for Answers, I threw in the towel and proceeded directly to Brett, our SharePoint Admin.
 In short order, Brett had hooked me up with the ability to edit the My Content portion of my My Site:

 I asked Brett what he’d needed to do to bring this about, and he answered:

 “I had to use SharePoint Designer to open your My Site page, delete the default.aspx page, and add the default.aspx page from c$Program FilesCommon FilesMicrosoft SharedWeb Server Extensions14TEMPLATESiteTemplatesSPSMSITE on the server.
 I added some Web Parts just to make sure that everything was working OK.”

-I asked Brett if that template change was global, or if he'd have to make the change for each employee who wants or needs the ability to edit their My Site.
-He hasn't had a chance to look into it yet, but suspects that he'll have to do each one individually.
+I asked Brett if that template change was global or if he’d have to make the change for each employee who wants or needs the ability to edit their My Site.
+He hasn’t had a chance to look into it yet, but he suspects that he’ll have to do each individually.
 Can that possibly be right?
-I certainly hope not for Brett's sake, and for the sake of all SharePoint 2010 admins out there.
+I certainly hope not for Brett’s sake and the sake of all SharePoint 2010 admins out there.